satishsolanki1990/House-Price-Prediction/README.md

 __L2 Regularization:__ It is also known as Ridge regression.
 It adds "sum of square of all weights" to cost function as a penalty term.
-The L2 penalty is tunned by a hyperparameter \lambda .
+The L2 penalty is tunned by a hyperparameter $\lambda$ .

 The loss function of linear regression with L2-regularization is given below: